Fountain-Coach/swift-lilypond/README.md

   - Error propagation on non‑zero exit
   - Locator env var fallback (`LILYPOND_PATH`)
 - Integration test renders a tiny score if system `lilypond` is installed.

+### Golden Corpus

+- Generate goldens for the latest stable (v2.24.4): `tools/golden/build_golden.sh`.
+- The script downloads the official generic package if `lilypond` is not installed and writes expected artifacts to `Tests/Golden/expected/v2.24.4/`.
+- Golden tests compare checksums when the corpus is present; otherwise they skip.
 - **Safety**: strict artifact verification before publishing.
 - **Clarity**: small Swift API, thorough README and troubleshooting.